BM345/NagwaSchemas/describing_workflows.md

 </workflow>
 ```

-The root element of the workflow XML is a `<workflow>` element.
+The root element of the Workflow XML is a `<workflow>` element.
 The `<statuses>` subelement contains the set of statuses for the workflow, and the `<transitions>` subelement contains the set of transitions.

 Each `<status>` element has a `reference` attribute, and these references are used in the `from` and `to` attributes on each `<transition>` element to denote which statuses the transition links.

 Each `<transition>` element contains a `<rules>` subelement, which contains the set of rules that apply to this transition.

-Below is shown part of the workflow XML for the workflow shown in the diagram above.
+Below is shown part of the Workflow XML for the workflow shown in the diagram above.
 The full XML for the above workflow can be viewed [here](workflow/examples/new_explainer.workflow.xml).

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>